animatlabs/animatlabs.github.io/_drafts/2026-06-15-verify-snapshot-testing.md

 ---
 title: "Verify.NET: Snapshot Testing That Actually Works"
 excerpt: >-
-  "Stop writing 50 assertions per test.
+  Stop writing 50 assertions per test.
 Verify captures the output once, and alerts you when it changes.
-3.4k stars and growing."
+3.4k stars and growing.
 categories:
   - Technical
   - .NET